Moistbobo/Bobo-WaifuGachaBot/README.md

 ### Series only roll
 As the waifu db is expected to grow very large, users will be able to roll characters from a specific series, narrowing the total roll possibilities to increase the chance of getting their desired character

-## Planned features
-### Waifu Leveling
-As this bot will not have "exclusive waifus" (ie. Each waifu can only be claimed once), a waifu level system will be introduced.
-Claiming a waifu more than once will increase her level.
-Level up your waifus like pokemon and show them off

-### Currency based rolls
-Another ceiling controlling the rolling dynamic are waifu tokens.
-These will be used to roll for special waifus and increase the user's max waifu cap.
-Feel free to suggest additional things that can be done with waifu tokens

 ## How to help
 I need people to help build the waifu database for this bot.